-If you have concerns with the behavior of a direct seller, we highly suggest contacting us as soon as possible so we can send an officer to your neighborhood and address the concern immediately.
+If you have concerns with the behaviour of a direct seller, we highly suggest contacting us as soon as possible so we can send an officer to your neighbourhood and address the concern immediately.
 When reporting please take note of the date, time, area, descriptive features of the direct seller, the name of the business they represent and if possible their name.

 8:30 a.m. - 4:30 p.m.
 Monday to Friday or by email at email@example.com.

 After Hours - Please contact Enforcement Services at 780-830-5790.
 Officers are available to attend between 8:00 a.m. - 11:00 p.m.
 Monday to Sunday.